 The Manual Mode

 The first step is to turn the dial on your DSLR to the “M,” that is manual.
-Next, your screen will show all of the different settings that you can adjust on your screen, the three big ones are the F-Stop, which is your aperture adjustment, the next one is shutter speed which is going to show up as a fraction, for example, “1/1000,” and the third is ISO.
+Next, your screen will show all of the different settings that you can adjust on your screen.
+The three big settings are the F-Stop (which is your aperture adjustment), shutter speed (which is going to show up as a fraction, for example, “1/1000”), and the third is ISO.

 The aperture is the width of the opening on the lens, and provides depth of field (blurred background/foreground).
 I typically shoot portraits or images of a subject rather than landscape, so a wider aperture (lower f-stop number) is best because it draws all of the attention onto the subject because it is blurred around the subject.
 Lenses that have a zoom variable will usually come with 2:8 or 2:4 as the lowest f-number, however, lenses without a zoom variable, for example, a 50mm lens, will usually come with a 1:8 aperture which is great for portraits because of the shallow depth of field.
 I will always keep my aperture at the lowest number possible in any setting that I am shooting in.